Leadership Onboarding

 All 423 leaders complete a background check to protect the community and honor leadership responsibility.

-Schedule a leadership intake with Joel Warneking
+Schedule a leadership intake call with Joel Warneking

 Leader Standards and Agreement